Gary Kroeger: Business career

 Kroeger gave up ownership of the restaurant Figaro Figaro in Simi Valley, California in 2003, but reopened in Cedar Falls, Iowa, in 2017.
 The restaurant closed in 2019.

 He has relocated to his hometown in Iowa and can still be seen in local theater, as well as the occasional infomercial.
 Kroeger is a weekly columnist for the Waterloo Cedar Falls Courier and also writes a blog, "Gary Has Issues".

 As of 2013, Kroeger is creative director for Cedar Falls, Iowa-based Mudd Advertising and well as CEO of a consulting firm, Outlier Creative Solutions.

 Political campaign

-He announced his candidacy for the U.S. House of Representatives from Iowa's 1st congressional district on April 6, 2015, but announced on March 2, 2016, that he was dropping his bid in order to run for the Iowa House of Representatives.
+He announced his candidacy for the U.S. House of Representatives from Iowa's 1st congressional district on April 6, 2015, but announced on March 2, 2016, that he was dropping his bid in order to run for the Iowa House of Representatives; he lost to incumbent Republican Walt Rogers, by a vote count of 10,072 to 7,200.